wdhobgood/GeneticEncoder/README.md

-# Genetic Converter / DataToDNAConverter
+# Genetic Encoder / DataToDNAConverter

 Encoding a file to nucleotide sequence
 --------------------------------------